near/docs/docs/develop/basics/hackathon-guide.md

 ## Understanding Smart Contracts

-Smart Contracts are the backend of your application which lives on the blockchain.
-The application still needs the same frontend stuff (HTML/CSS/JS) but all of your data/state will be stored "on chain".
+Smart Contracts are the back-end of your application which lives on the blockchain.
+The application still needs the same front-end stuff (HTML/CSS/JS) but all of your data/state will be stored "on chain".

 - The Smart Contract runs code and stores data on the blockchain network.
-- The frontend talks to the Smart Contract using an API (JSON RPC Interface).
+- The front-end talks to the Smart Contract using an API (JSON RPC Interface).
 - `near-api-js` is a JavaScript library we've created to interact with NEAR.

 - We currently support developing smart contracts in